Moths emerge at end of month

 Mating disruption is a management technique used to decrease reproduction of spongy moths by preventing male moths from finding females.
 This technique works by applying the chemical pheromone (attractant) of the female to an area to mask the natural pheromone levels.
 As a result, male moths can be overwhelmed by the scent and have a harder time locating a female to mate with.
 The chemical pheromone used for mating disruption is highly specific to spongy moths, and is not harmful to humans or other animals.
 There is one pheromone-based product currently registered in Wisconsin for mating disruption—SPLAT GM-O (ISCA Technologies).
 This product is applied approximately two weeks before the emergence of adult moths.

 A limitation of this technique is that it is suitable only for low populations of the spongy moth over relatively large areas.
-Mating disruption is used by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) to combat spongy moth over larger areas as part of its “Slow the Spread” program, but is not an applicable technique for property homeowners.
+Mating disruption is used by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) to combat spongy moth over larger areas as part of its “Slow the Spread” program, but it is not an effective technique for individual homeowners.